Introduction to Medical Radiation Science (9848.3)

 Attendance and active involvement in lectures and laboratories is expected.
 Lectures are recorded (unless there is system failure) so that you can review the lecture material again after the lecture.
 Recorded lectures are accessed through UC Learn/ Canvas site for this unit.
 In the event of a technical issue if lectures are unable to be recovered it is the students responsibility to review material.

 Required IT skills

-This unit involves face to face meetings, and occasionally, online meetings, in real time using the Virtual Room in your UCLearn teaching site.
+This unit involves face to face classes.
+If an online class is required this would occur in real time using the Virtual Room in your UCLearn teaching site.
 The Virtual Room allows you to communicate in real time with your lecturer and other students.
 To participate verbally, rather than just typing, you will need a microphone.
 For best audio quality we recommend a microphone and speaker headset.
 For more information and to test your computer, go to the Virtual Room in your UCLearn site and 'Join Course Room'.
 This will trigger a tutorial to help familiarise you with the functionality of the virtual room.